 But when visitors returned for the 2024-2025 school year, both rectangular pieces were missing.
 They saw only the black, vertical stump for nearly a week since the start of school on Monday, Aug.
 12.

-School officials said they needed to remove it and replace it with something more modern, which occurred on Thursday, Aug.
+School officials said they needed to remove it and replace it with something more modern, so the new look mini-tron showed up on Thursday, Aug.
 22.

 “The software was completely outdated. … So we were unable to program anything on the sign other than what it was set,” which ranged from the date, time and temperature, assistant principal Sarah Murrietta said.